Skip to content

 /pair--Create a pairing code for a new device (/pair <device-name>)

-/keys--List and revoke API keys
+/keys--List and remove stored LLM provider API keys

 /editor/edit, /eOpen $EDITOR to compose a message